helgoyat/star-wars-search-app/README.md

 * Search is limited up to 4 words
 * Relevancy is calculated using concept of binary numbers

+## Relevance Calculation

+Using the concept of binary numbers, each S.W. film item relevancy is calculated by additioning each search word (keyword) relevancy.

+To determine each keyword relevancy of an item, a method will receive the occurence value in an item of the given keyword in its parameter and return a 1 byte (8 bits) number.

 ## Screenshots

 Below are some screenshots of the interface